UnivLille-Meta/Miage23/Groups/G15/report-week01.md

 ### What problems did you find?

-I find problems to push my project .I create a ssh key to resolve the problems and add this to github and pharo.
+I find problems to push my project with https.I create a ssh key to resolve the problems and add this to github and pharo.

 ### Please provide a github repository link.

 https://github.com/adama-coundoul/MyCounter

+## Learn about the basic Pharo coding style.

+### What rules are common to follow?

+'